open-learning/git4ol/guide.md

 2042bd20e49548e677a3212a4ebe428168739643 commit	refs/remotes/origin/master
 ```

-You can limit the listing by providing a glob pattern:
+You can limit the listing by providing a pattern:

 ```shell
 user@shell:~/git4ol$ git for-each-ref refs/heads/*